Whether impeachment of the Georgian president will take place

 Below is an analysis of the situation with Levan Alapishvili, a lawyer and constitutional specialist.

-The chairman of the ruling Georgian Dream, Irakli Kobakhidze, announced on September 1 the launch of impeachment proceedings against President Salome Zuraishvili for “gross violation of the constitution.”

-The chairman of the ruling Georgian Dream, Irakli Kobakhidze, announced on September 1 the launch of impeachment proceedings against President Salome Zuraishvili for “gross violation of the constitution.”
+Kobakhidze announced on September 1 the start of impeachment proceedings against President Salome Zuraishvili for “gross violation of the constitution.”

 According to the Georgian constitution, the president can exercise representative powers in foreign relations only with the consent of the government, as the implementation of the country’s foreign policy is the responsibility of the government.